pcurry/gaia/README.md

 (n.b. a parallax of 0.12 mas would be equivalent to a distance of 27,180 light years, which seems unreasonable for a star bright enough to saturate Gaia's detectors)

-in cases where no stand-alone parallax was available in SIMBAD, the parallax from parent entry (e.g. parallax from STARNAME for STARNAME A) or the parallax from a sibling entry (STARNAME A for STARNAME B) are used
+in cases where no stand-alone parallax was available in SIMBAD for members of a binary or multiple system, the parallax from parent entry (e.g. using parallax from STARNAME for STARNAME A and STARNAME B) or the parallax from a sibling entry (e.g. using parallax from STARNAME A for STARNAME B) are used

 - pros: stars which are physically related will end up being plotted close to each other (but not at the exact same spot, since l and b values are different)